 Try Terry Walters’ kale confetti salad, or the one below from NMA’s own Susan Lacke:

 - 1/4 c Pine nuts, toasted

 - 1/2 c Berries (I like raspberries, but blueberries, strawberries and blackberries also work in this)

 Massage oil, lemon juice, and salt/pepper into kale.
 Let sit in fridge for 10 minutes.
 Mix in pine nuts and berries.
 Eat.
 Nomnomnom noises optional.

 2. Make kale chips.

 I’ll be the first to admit you won’t fool anyone if you put them in an Utz bag and try to pass them off as regular chips, but at least your body will thank you.
-Here are chef Julie Morris’ tips for making great kale chips, along with her recipe for a dill-flavored version.
+Here are chef Julie Morris’ tips for making great kale chips.

 3. Pair it with nuts.